FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/ds_components/components/components.rst

 Driver Station App.
 This Android Device requirement can be fulfilled either through the use of a
-`REV Driver Hub <https://www.revrobotics.com/rev-31-1596/>`_ or one of the approved Android Smartphones listed in :doc:`Game Manual 1 <../../../manuals/game_manuals/game_manuals>`.
-It is of vital importance that the Driver Station App be updated to a version that meets or exceeds the minimum Driver Station App version as defined in :doc:`Game Manual 1 <../../../manuals/game_manuals/game_manuals>`.
+`REV Driver Hub <https://www.revrobotics.com/rev-31-1596/>`_ or one of the approved Android Smartphones listed in the :doc:`Competition Manual <../../../manuals/competition_manual/competition_manual>`.
+It is of vital importance that the Driver Station App be updated to a version that meets or exceeds the minimum Driver Station App version as defined in the :doc:`Competition Manual <../../../manuals/competition_manual/competition_manual>`.

 USB-OTG Adapter / Hubs
 ----------------------